Delhi HC denies bail to basketball coach facing sexual assault allegations

-“This compounds the severity of the matter,” said Justice Subramonium Prasad in the order, while directing the trial court to frame charges in the case within one month and then examine the victim within one month thereafter.
+“This compounds the severity of the matter,” said Justice Subramonium Prasad in the order, while directing the trial court to frame charges in the case in a month and then examine the victim within one month thereafter.

-The court said that granting bail to the accused, before the charges are framed and the victim is examined, may lead to defeating the purpose of the objective with which the Prevention of Children from Sexual Offences Act, 2012 was enacted.
+The court said granting bail to the accused before charges are framed and the victim is examined may lead to defeating the purpose of the objective with which the Protection of Children from Sexual Offences Act (POCSO), 2012, was enacted.
 “Paramount consideration is to be given to the well-being of the child whose mental psyche is vulnerable, impressionable and in a developing stage.
 The long-term effects of childhood sexual abuse are, at many times, insurmountable,” it said.

 The bench further noted that an act of sexual harassment or sexual assault has the potential to cause mental trauma to the child and may dictate their thought process for years to come.
 “It may hinder the normal social growth of the child and lead to various psychosocial problems which could require psychological intervention,” the order reads.

-“Further, the Court is not inclined to agree with the submission that the Prosecutrix may have misread an innocuous act of the Petitioner.
-The Prosecutrix herein is a 13-year-old girl studying in 9th standard of a public school in New Delhi.
-She is well equipped to differentiate between conduct that may be inadvertent and conduct that may be deliberate.
-Furthermore, the allegations in the FIR as well as subsequent statements of the Prosecutrix are coherent in nature.
-Therefore, nothing in the submissions gives rise to the apprehension that there may have been a misinterpretation of the situation on behalf of the Prosecutrix,” it observed further.
+“Further, the court is not inclined to agree with the submission that the prosecutrix may have misread an innocuous act of the petitioner.
+The prosecutrix… is well equipped to differentiate between conduct that may be inadvertent and conduct that may be deliberate.
+Furthermore, the allegations in the FIR as well as subsequent statements of the prosecutrix are coherent in nature.
+Therefore, nothing in the submissions gives rise to the apprehension that there may have been a misinterpretation of the situation on behalf of the prosecutrix,” it observed further.

-The police have already completed the investigation in the case.
-While dismissing the bail application of the accused, the court has granted the accused the liberty to approach it again for a grant of bail after two months irrespective of whether the victim has been examined or not.
+Police have already completed the investigation in the case.
+While dismissing the bail plea of the accused, the court granted him the liberty to approach it again for a grant of bail after two months irrespective of whether the victim has been examined or not.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines